-Beginning in May the Financial Aid Office will be sending out Financial Aid Notifications (called FANs) and their electronic versions (called eFANs).
-The FANs will detail your financial aid awards and request that you make any updates.
-The financial aid office should also provide you with information about commonly used lenders.
+Beginning in May, the Financial Aid Office sends out Financial Aid Notifications (called FANs) and their electronic versions (called eFANs).
+The FANs details your financial aid awards and requests that you make any updates.
+The financial aid office also provides you with information about commonly used lenders.
 If you have questions, contact the Financial Aid Office over the summer to avoid headaches in the fall.